zenflow/composite-http-server/README.md

 # composite-service

-Helps you to compose multiple services into one
+Helps you to run multiple services as one

 Define your composite service in a script like this one...